MicrosoftDocs/learn/learn-pr/language/dotnet-dependencies/includes/2-dependency.md

 You use the `dotnet add package <dependency name>` command to install a normal dependency that's meant to be used as part of your application.

+> [!NOTE]
-There are also packages that you can install *globally*.
+> There are also packages that you can install *globally*.
 These packages are not meant to be imported into your project.
 For that reason, many global packages are CLI tools or templates.
 These *global* tools can be installed from a package repository as well.
 Tools can be installed using the `dotnet tool install <name of package>` command a template are installed with the `dotnet new -i <name of package>` command.

 ### After installation